jumorisse/Pryor-Perfors-Howe-2019-Replication/Analysis/01_pilot/README.md

 # 01_pilot
 ## Content
+Contains all R scripts used for preprocessing and analysing the data from the pilot run of our study.
 ## Files
 01_data_preprocessing_pilot: R script for tidying and cleaning the data as well as producing summaries of demographics and exclusions of the pilot data.